 2024 AAUS interns.
 Photo by Derek Smith

-Helping with the scientific diving class was a great experience for me because it has allowed me to share my own personal experiences from when I took the class myself.
+Helping with the scientific dive class was a great experience for me because it has allowed me to share my own personal experiences from when I took the class myself.
 I was also able to help some students in the class get past some troubles that I encountered myself and that was a rewarding feeling.

 Taking a break from the water, the art students, REUs, Teagan and I got the chance to see some cool sites around Washington.
 This was especially cool because aside from the art residents, most of us had never been to the west coast.
 The first place we got to explore was Deception Pass.

-2024 REU, art and AAUS interns at Deception Pass
+2024 REU, art and AAUS interns at deception pass

 Sharing a common room and kitchen with everyone was a great chance for all of us to become close and have some great bonding experiences from making meals together to watching the local wildlife dance outside.